rch79/MS2-TicTacToe/README.md

 - The HTML and CSS layouts for the board game grid were obtained from Hammad Ahmed's [Tic-Tac-Toe game layout with CSS grid layout Codepen page](https://codepen.io/shammadahmed/pen/JOWEGW).
 Minor tweaks were made to the CSS.
 - This README file was created using the README template provided by the [Code Institute](https://codeinstitute.net/).
 The language used to describe the GitHub deployment process was copied verbatim from the template.
-- The fonts bangers and Montserrat are provided by [Google Fonts](https://fonts.google.com/).
+- The fonts Bangers and Montserrat are provided by [Google Fonts](https://fonts.google.com/).

 ### Media